Creed (band): Human Clay and Marshall's departure (1999–2000)

 With money made from My Own Prison, the band started to write for their second album, Human Clay.
 The album's first single, "Higher", spent a record-breaking 17 weeks on the top of the rock radio charts.
-In 2009, "Higher" was ranked as the 95th greatest hard rock song of all time by VH1.
+In 2009, "Higher" was ranked the 95th greatest hard rock song of all time by VH1.
 The album was released in 1999, when My Own Prison was still doing reasonably well.
-However, Human Clay was an instant and overwhelming success debuting at No. 1 on the Billboard 200 and selling over ten million copies over the next two years, allowing it to become one of the few rock albums to be certified diamond by the RIAA.
+However, Human Clay was an instant and overwhelming success debuting at No. 1 on the Billboard 200 and selling over ten million copies over the next two years, becoming one of the few rock albums to be certified diamond by the RIAA.
 The album was the band's first to hit No. 1 in the U.S., where it debuted with first week sales of 315,000, and stayed on top for two weeks.
-After the album's release, three follow-up singles were released in 2000: "What If", "With Arms Wide Open", and "Are You Ready?".
-The first three of those topped radio charts, giving Creed a total of seven chart-topping singles.
-The band would later go on to win their first, and to date only, Grammy Award for "With Arms Wide Open" for Best Rock Song in 2001.
+After the release of "Higher" and then the album in late 1999, three follow-up singles were released in 2000: "What If", "With Arms Wide Open", and "Are You Ready?".
+The first three singles topped radio charts, giving Creed a total of seven chart-topping singles.
+The band would later go on to win a Grammy Award for "With Arms Wide Open" for Best Rock Song in 2001.

 Reviews for Human Clay were largely positive.
 Stephen Thomas Erlewine from AllMusic said that the record "does make it clear that there is an audience for post-grunge hard rock, as long as it's delivered without pretension and as long as it meets the audience's desire for straight-ahead, hard-hitting music."
 The lyrical content of Human Clay is a slight departure from that of My Own Prison, touching on subjects such as fatherhood ("With Arms Wide Open") and lucid dreaming ("Higher"), as well as darker, more violent themes such as sexual abuse ("Wash Away Those Years") and hostility ("What If").